The Taub Center for Israel Studies

 NYU's pre-eminent position as a center of instruction and scholarship in Jewish history and thought, Hebrew language and literature, and Middle East Studies provides a natural setting for the development of Israel Studies.
 The Center is a part of the Skirball Department of Hebrew and Judaic Studies at NYU’s Faculty of Arts and Science, which offers a range of undergraduate and graduate courses on Israeli history and society.

-For a full list of Taub Center events please visit our Calendar.
+For a full list of Taub Center and Skirball Department events please visit the Calendar.

 Doctoral Fellowships in Israel Studies